-SFA is dedicated to promoting science, technology, engineering and mathematics (STEM) education – and we created our STEM Research and Learning Center to educate, train and inspire the next generation of STEM students and teachers.
+SFA is dedicated to promoting science, technology, engineering and mathematics education – and we created our STEM Research and Learning Center to educate, train and inspire the next generation of STEM students and teachers.
 With a focus on interdisciplinary research, the center is committed to increasing STEM awareness, enhancing its public perception and facilitating innovation in STEM university education.

 The STEM Center is committed to a focus on interdisciplinary research, increasing STEM awareness and public perception, facilitating innovation in STEM university education, and empowering STEM teachers and leaders to transform their districts.